PatrickPicca/CS100-finalproject/README.md

  >   * Our outputs will be a variety of visuals specified either by the user or through the program itself based on user preference, the information the user has stored to be displayed at a later day.

  > * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
- >   * The two design patterns we would use are composite pattern and decorator pattern.
+ >   * The two design patterns we would use are composite pattern and strategy pattern.
 * The strategy pattern allows us to implement various strategies for prioritizing given tasks from the user, along with giving the user the freedom to output tasks in different formats.
 For example, the user may want to implement multiple headers under a single task or choose to create a note for a task.
 Using the strategy pattern, we can implement these different algorithms so that the user has the ability to customize their tasks.
 >   * The composite pattern allows us to implement different features to tasks.
 Using the composite pattern also permits the user to create subtasks, lists that include multiple tasks, as well as descriptions pertaining to specified tasks.
 Problems that we expect to run into include accurately composing these objects into their respected tree structures so that they are ordered exactly how the user specifies.
 Inaccurately displaying the hierarchy the user wants would go against the overall purpose of the task scheduler and its features.